jogeuncheol/Death_Counter/README.md

 Auto counting your death in game or video.\
 Dark Souls Death Counter.

-## Celebrating the release of Elden Ring.
+## 🎉 Celebrating the release of Elden Ring. 🎉
 ## New Work
-- 22.02.25 : Testing Elden Ring, add Death ScreenShot
+- 22.02.25 : Testing Elden Ring, add Death ScreenShot.
 - 21.11.15 : work on Elden Ring Network Test ver.

 ## Game List